 Our key priority continues to be making sure that the most vulnerable people in our communities receive the support they need.
 This includes people currently in receipt of social care and health services and anyone who is identified as being at particular risk or has been advised to self isolate.

-- Multi-agency CAHs are now available in each locality as part of a co-ordinated response between ourselves, NHS Borders, the Third Sector and local Resilient Communities Groups.
+- Multi-agency Community Assistance Hubs (CAHs) have been set up in each locality as part of a co-ordinated response between ourselves, NHS Borders, the Third/Voluntary Sector and local Resilient Communities Groups.

-They are not open to the public or able to provide a drop-in service.
+They are not open to the public or able to provide a drop in service.